 And, quite frankly, I was in demand...

 I would create sets and plot lines, and we'd act out scenes for eight hours at a time.
-Dead serious about character development, too - which is not easy when your actors are plastic.
+Dead serious about character development, too - not easy when the actors are plastic.
 And I took it as a personal challenge to get my friends to like their Meg dolls as much as their Barbies and Kens.
 My solution?
 Create a fabulous story line just for Meg.
 Uh, oh.
 A guy doll for Meg?
 No problem!
 I grabbed my brother's G.I.
 Joe.
 Yes, yes, he was shorter than Meg, but Joe had way better pecs than Ken.

 Also had another skill that made me the hit of the neighborhood: I was the only one who could do guy voices for the male dolls.
 Quite a skill for a five-year old.